turingschool/backend-curriculum-site/module2/projects/blogger.md

 Refresh your browser and your article should show up along with a link back to the index.
 We can now navigate from the index to a show page and back.

 Time to commit.
 Bite-sized commits like this are best-practice, and a great habit to start early.
-Commit, checkout to master, merge this branch, and delete it.
+Commit, checkout to master, merge this branch, push master, and delete the old working branch.

 ### Styling